sylvesterterdoo/demo/README.md

   `http://localhost:8080/api/message`

 # 4. Result
-   `Hello world should be logged and returned`
+   `"Hello world" should be logged and returned`